Nearline-life/Nearline-life.github.io/index.md

 combined with anything and everything, all of the time.. it gets a bit off-putting.

 ## new generation of shit
-Abominable Intelligence
+Abominable Intelligence is spewing, at unprecidented rates.. a new generation of content/garbage, re-hashing stolen works to write articles, draw images and other human creative endevours

 ## What do?
 well, the answer looks easy.. leave.

 But so much has been out-sourced to the internet, local shopping is a shadow of its former self.
-Organisations decreasingly engage with the public in meat-space, so i need to
+Organisations decreasingly engage with the public in meat-space, so i need to maintain some link to the net.

+# A solution?
+become more mindful of what you are doing. kill off hte doom scrolling, the instant gratification, the endless gruel of "the feed"
+Pick what I want to consume,